agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/04-control-flow/if/lesson.md

 ## Exercise

-We have declared a variable `number`.
-Write a program that will check if a number is positive, negative, or zero.
+We have defined a variable `number` on the right.
+Write a program that will examine whether the number is positive, negative, or zero.

 The program should output one of the following messages: